Traditional Chinese Qigong (levels 1 & 2)

 with Samten Kobelt

-Samten Kobelt has been exploring the body-mind connection since learning to meditate in the mid 1980's.
+Samten A. Kobelt, who will be teaching this programme, has been exploring the body-mind connection since learning to meditate in the mid 1980ies.

 Born in Switzerland, he has been a meditation teacher since 1991, teaching also Contemplative Dance and Lujong in many places in the US, Europe and NZ/AUS.
-He has been studying Qigong with Eva Wong since 2005 and teaching the practice since 2010.
-He is a student of Sakyong Miphpm Rinpoche.
+He has been studying Qigong with Eva Wong since 2005 and teaches that practice since 2010.

 The programme starts Saturday morning and ends Sunday afternoon at 17.00.

 This retreat is taught in English.
 Translation into other languages are available at no extra costs.
 Please give us notice of your request as early as possible - about 2 months in advance -, so that we can provide translation services.
 In case you register short-term please get in touch with us in case you need translation into your language.